mhaupt/basicode/README.md

 The BASICODE implementation is meant to be simple, and to be as "standalone" as possible.
 Therefore, the implementation relies on out-of-the box components of the JDK as much as possible.
-The only exception is the parser
-generator: for the grammar to be more easily writeable and maintainable, the implementation uses [JavaCC](https://javacc.github.io/javacc/).
 For the GUI, the standard AWT and Swing packages are used.

 ### Grammar

-The BASIC grammar is located in the file `basic.jj` in the `de.haupz. basicode.parser` package. _All other files in that package are generated_ and should not be modified.
-The best way to modify the grammar is to modify `basic.jj` and rebuild the project using `mvn compile`.
+The BASIC grammar is located in the file `basic.jj` in the `de.haupz.basicode.grammar` package.
+This file is there only for illustration and for historical reasons: the parser used to be generated.
+It is now a handwritten recursive-descent parser in the `de.haupz.basicode.parser` package.

-The grammar is straightforward.
 While there are numerous BASIC dialects that do not use line numbers (or make them optional), the BASICODE implementation here is meant to be compatible with the BASICODE sources "out there".
 Therefore, the grammar here enforces the use of line numbers.

 Several other restrictions the BASICODE conventions impose - e.g., the maximum length of a source code line being 60 characters - are not enforced.